aurelius-in/Adobe/deliverables/SUBMISSION.md

-# Submission — Creative Automation for Social Campaigns
+# Creative Automation for Social Campaigns

 **Author:** Oliver A. Ellison
 **Note:** This is a practical PoC.
 It runs locally w/ Mock provider; prefers Firefly when keys are set.